 By this time Abel was long gone.
 However, his sons and later his grandson, Gordon Hoadley, continued to run the company until the merger with Rowntree in 1972.
 The company was known as Rowntree Hoadley Ltd until it was acquired by Nestlé in 1988.

-Early in 2018, Nestlé sold the brand to South Australian confectioner Robert Menz, putting the iconic brand back in Australian hands.
+Early in 2018, Nestlé sold the Violet Crumble brand to South Australian confectioner Robert Menz, putting the iconic chocolate bar back in Australian hands.